 That is where Web Content Studio comes in

-It will tell you the words and phrases that your need to use to write about a topic as if you were an authority.
 It does this by analyzing the top ranked page in Google for the term you are targeting and bringing back the words and phrases used on those pages.
-After all, if Google is ranking them well, it must think they are authority pieces, no?
+After all, if Google is ranking them well, it must think they are the best articles on that topic.

 Think about your site from the perspective of a visitor